fabio-t/alone-rl/README.md

 ## Simple Ecology

-Creatures don't "pop", they don't appear when needed, but the simulation keeps going even when the player is not looking.
+Creatures don't "pop" or "spawn", they don't just appear when needed but they keeps going even when the player is not looking.

 This is the main difference between Alone and most roguelikes/roguelites.
 It makes it a simulation game, to an extent.

 Different creatures have different set of behaviours:

-- small, independent **r**abbits are fleeing from a puma
-- large **B**isons, pacifically grazing and staying close to the herd, are attacked (and divided! that's unintentional, btw) by wolves
-- relatively small **w**olves chase bisons with pack behaviour
-- relatively large **P**umas attack their prey (here, rabbits) independently, they are not a pack

-The Size of animals determines whether the letter is uppercase or lowercase.
-This should prove useful to quickly gauge whether to go fight or flight.
+* Herbivores flee from Carnivores on sight, and can only feed on grass.
+They'll seek grass terrain (plain or hill) when they see it.

+* Carnivores will feed on a corpse if they see one, and chase any herbivores on sight unless they are not hungry at all.

+* Some types of herbivores are solitary, others live in packs/herds.
+Same for carnivores.
+Being far away from the other elements of the group might trigger a Flock behaviour, but it's unlikely to take precedence over seeking food or fleeing a predator.

 ## Survival